 The completed, signed POLST form is a medical order that will remain with you if you are transported between care settings, regardless of whether you are in the hospital, at home or in a long-term care facility.
 The POLST form is designed to be used to convey your medical orders to healthcare providers including paramedics who arrive after 9-1-1 has been called.

 ► Why is the POLST Form lime green?

 The lime green form is brightly colored so it can easily be found when needed and because it copies clearly on white paper.
-A plain white copy, completed correctly, and signed by a doctor is equally legal and valid.
+A plain white copy, completed correctly, and signed by a doctor or APRN is equally legal and valid.
 It will also be honored by health care providers including EMS personnel.